 The Claimant also satisfies the final jurisdictional requirement.
-Claimant has stated that he has not "received any compensation under the Claims Settlement Agreement from the Department of State."
-Further, we have no evidence that the State Department has provided him any compensation under the Claims Settlement Agreement.
-Therefore, Claimant meets this element of his claim.
+Claimant has attested that she has not "received any compensation under the [Claims Settlement Agreement] from the Department of State."
+Further, we have no evidence that the State Department has provided her any compensation under the Claims Settlement Agreement.
+Therefore, Claimant meets this element of her claim.